-In Entity Framework, we can control how we want to load related data with an entity.
+In Entity Framework, we can control how we want to load related data for an entity.

 In a relational database, entities are related to each other through primary and foreign keys.